k0nserv/strict.js/README.md

 /*
 	Init Strictness for Person objects.
-	This adds three new functions to the prototype of the object:
+	This adds two new functions to the prototype of the object:

 	 * $ used for setting variables or getting variables